Driver history for Microsoft SQL Server

 After SQL Server 2012, the primary ODBC driver for SQL Server has been developed and released as the Microsoft ODBC Driver for SQL Server.
 For more information, see the Microsoft ODBC Driver for SQL Server documentation.

 There are three distinct generations of Microsoft OLE DB providers for SQL Server.
 The first "Microsoft OLE DB Provider for SQL Server" (SQLOLEDB) still ships as part of Windows Data Access Components.
-This provider will not be updated with new features and it is not recommended to use this driver for new development.
+This provider won't be updated with new features and it isn't recommended to use this driver for new development.
 Starting in SQL Server 2005, the SQL Server Native Client includes an OLE DB provider interface (SQLNCLI) and is the OLE DB provider that shipped with SQL Server 2005 through SQL Server 2017.
-It was announced as deprecated in 2011 and it is not recommended to use this driver for new development.
-In 2017, OLE DB data access technology was subsequently undeprecated and a new planned release was announced for 2018.
+It was announced as deprecated in 2011 and it isn't recommended to use this driver for new development.
+In 2017, OLE DB data access technology was later undeprecated and a new planned release was announced for 2018.
 The new OLE DB provider is called the "Microsoft OLE DB Driver for SQL Server" (MSOLEDBSQL) and is currently maintained and supported.

 Microsoft JDBC Driver for SQL Server